eye-division/susanmoxley/_prints/prints-women.md

       painted in monochrome.
 In this one collective painting all our lifes’ journeys have come together.<br>10 of the 100 women have experienced breast cancer.
+  - image_path: /uploads/icon-drawings-and-prints.jpg
+    image_title: Icons
+    image_description_markdown: >-
+      The torso drawings are simple, iconic, female forms, similar to those that have been repeated over hundreds of years of art history, as in the ‘perfect’ classical forms that have become generic symbols of woman.&nbsp;<br>These drawings are in contrast to the ‘imperfect’ ‘One in Nine’ prints and also to the specific individual faces in the ‘100 Women’ portraits.
 _options:
   image_path:
     width: 1200